MicrosoftDocs/azure-docs/articles/cognitive-services/Translator/document-translation/how-to-guides/create-sas-tokens.md

 <!-- markdownlint-disable MD024 -->

-Go to the [Azure portal](https://portal.azure.com/#home) and navigate to your container or a specific file as follows and continue with the steps below:
+Go to the [Azure portal](https://portal.azure.com/#home) and navigate to your container or a specific file as follows and continue with these steps:

 | Create SAS token for a container| Create SAS token for a specific file|
 |:-----:|:-----:|